 During this past year, community volunteers met and carefully reviewed the grant applications based on the value and strength of the agencies and their programs.
 We awarded grants to those agencies that demonstrated concrete, measurable outcomes in the community.
-For the fiscal year 2011-2012, we awarded over $340,000 to support 38 programs at 28 local agencies.
-Additionally, two food pantries were funded; Salvation Army Tri City Corp and Elburn Food Pantry.
-More than 29,000 local people were helped with these funds.
-We are focusing our support on agency “community impact/self sufficiency” programs which help struggling individuals and families who live or work in the communities of St. Charles, Geneva, Elburn, Campton Hills, Kaneville, Wasco, and LaFox.
+For the fiscal year 2012-2013, we awarded over $345,000 to support 34 programs at 26 local agencies.
+More than 13,500 local people were helped with these funds.
+We are focusing our support on agency “community impact” programs which help struggling individuals and families who live or work in the communities of St. Charles, Geneva, Elburn, Campton Hills, Kaneville, Wasco, and LaFox.

 This next year we will continue to meet new challenges as we see an escalation of community needs.
-Area social agencies are seeing an increase in clients because of the current economic downturn, while the State of Illinois faces its own financial crisis with pending Medicaid cuts to funding to the very social agencies which serve so many people.
+Area social agencies are seeing an increase in clients because of the current economic downturn, while the State of Illinois faces its own financial crisis with pending cuts to funding to the very social agencies that serve so many people.
 Because of this, it is more important than ever for United Way to succeed.
-The funds we disperse are critical to the agencies to help meet the “community impact/self sufficiency” programs.
+The funds we disperse are critical to these agencies to help meet the “community impact” programs.

 When times are tough, friends, family and neighbors depend on the generosity of citizens like you.
 The United Way of Central Kane County is continuing the legacy of caring and compassion that brings us together and creates opportunities by focusing on the building blocks for a good life.

 Thank you for your help now and in the future.